imaginando/imaginando.github.io/tv3/parameters.md

 - **Waveform** - Select between a square or sawtooth waveform for the main oscillator.

-- **Tuning** - Fine-tune both the main and sub oscillators within a range of -1200 and +1200 cents.
+- **Tune** - Fine-tune both the main and sub oscillators within a range of -1200 and +1200 cents.

 ### **Sub**